Sunday, January 10, 2010

 So, go ahead; eat cheese!
 Just enjoy it, in moderation, and don't feel guilty about it.
 On top of that, pick something that you genuinely like.
 This means no virtuous, low-fat rubbery stuff.
 What joy is there in eating that lab concoction?
 This also means that you don't need to pass over the double- and triple-cream cheeses.
 Yes, they seem decadently rich, but ounce for ounce, they have less fat or about the same amount as sober hard cheeses.
 Depending on the cheese and your nutritional sources, brie has 6 grams of fat per ounce and Cheddar has 9 grams.
 Gasp!

 How can that be?
 It has to do with water content.
-Younger cheeses, like St. Andre, have more water than the harder cheeses which loose liquid during cheese-making and aging.
+Younger cheeses, like St. Andre, have more water than the harder cheeses which lose liquid during cheese-making and aging.
 Think of the difference between a fresh apricot and a dried one.
 How many dried apricots does it take to equal the weight of a fresh one?
 Maybe two or three.
 If you eat the same amount of dried and fresh apricots in weight, you'd be getting twice or thrice the calories from the dried ones, just because you're eating more of them.

 I can't help pointing this out to super-skinny customers when they moan about the amount of fat there must be in the buttery, double-cream Fromager d'Affinois, one of our best-selling cheeses.
 These real housewives of New Jersey are so fit and muscular that they look like world-class athletes.
 I refuse to fuel their masochistic guilt, and I won't be complicit in bad-mouthing cheese.
 On top of that, maybe these women are in need of a smile and a Friday night.
 Cheese can help with that!